 Should I tip a porter who helps me with my luggage?

-Do I need to tip for spa treatments?
+Do I need to tip for onboard spa and salon treatments?

 As previously noted, spa and salon staff members get a portion of the automatic service charge added to your stateroom bill for these treatments.
 You are free, however, to tip staff members extra if you’re especially impressed with their work.

 Do I need to tip the ship's daycare workers and kids’ camp counselors?

 There is no gratuity required but, again, you can offer a cash tip if staff members went out of their way to make your kiddo’s sailing extra special.